ECTS

 Admission

-Acceptance is automatic for students from the L2 BE, if they validate the L2 BE (no need to apply on e-candidate).
+Acceptance is automatic for students who have completed the L2 BE program, provided they have successfully completed the L2 BE ( no need to apply on e-candidat).

 Target audience